wagslane/go-rabbitmq/README.md

 ## 🚀 Quick Start Consumer

 Take note of the optional `options` parameters after the queue name.
-While not *necessary*, you'll *probably* want to at least declare the queue itself and some routing key bindings.
+The *queue* will be declared automatically, but the *exchange* will not.
+You'll also *probably* want to bind to at least one routing key.

 ```go
 conn, err := rabbitmq.NewConn(